 Fill the water tank again using only water and brew again, doing this up to twice more depending on how bad the scale buildup is.

 Cleancaf and Dezcal are two coffeemaker cleaning products from a brand called Urnex.
-The former is for cleaning your coffee machine while the latter will remove scale, aka mineral buildups.
+The former is for cleaning your coffee machine while the latter is an effective descaler, aka mineral buildups.

 If your coffeemaker is dirty, that can affect the flavor of your coffee, as can accumulations of scale.
 What’s worse, scale can even cause your coffee machine to fail if the problem gets bad enough.